bartoliniii/task-processor/README.md

 Tests are based on testcontainers, so running Docker engine is required to run tests.

-Unfortunately build of application is relative long (mainly because of preparing and starting containers), so there is the place for future improvement.

 ### Limitations
 Because of use testcontainers framework to build integration tests you have to have docker daemon available on localhost